-Because we traveled around the U.A.E., Sri Lanka and Oman before flying to Nepal, we didn’t have many warm clothes and other hiking essential with us when arriving in Kathmandu.
-It took us 3 days of shopping in Thamel (the backpacker district of Kathmandu) to find all the items on our ‘Essentials for EBC’ list.
+It took us three days of shopping in Thamel (the backpacker district of Kathmandu) to find all the items on our ‘Essentials for the Everest Base Camp trail’ list.

-What did we pack for our Everest Base Camp trek?
+What did we pack for the Everest Base Camp trek?

 Below you can find my packing list.
 Keep in mind I travel with my husband Frank and we split the items in the categories food, toiletries, medicine, electronics and other essential items between both our backpacks.
 We both had our own set of basics, hiking and lodge clothes and stuff for sleeping.